tris203/tris203.github.io/content/whipping-up-tech-brilliance/index.md

 A thought I have been having recently has to do with finding new raw talent in tech.
 How do you interview somebody who doesn't have a CV or a portfolio of work to show you?
 How do you find the next big thing?
 Don't get me wrong, I am not saying that you should hire somebody without any programming knowledge, but how do you find somebody who has the potential to be a great programmer?

-If you have somebody, for example, who is coming in for a summer job, or a work experience placement, how do you sound out if they have the potential to be a great programmer?
+If you have somebody, for example, who is coming in for a summer job, or a work experience placement, how do you sound out if there is the right mindset hiding in there?
 I have been giving this some thought recently, and tonight I was at a tech networking event, and I was talking to somebody about this, and I have come up with a solution.
 It's a piece of cake!

 ## The Cake Test